 Application and Admissions Process

-Application and admissions processes for the 4+1 program in Anthropology are, first, through the anthropology undergraduate program and the anthropology graduate program and, subsequently, through the Graduate School.
-Students may apply to the 4+1 program no earlier than their fourth semester of undergraduate study (second semester of sophomore year), and generally not later than the sixth semester of undergraduate study (second semester of the junior year).
+Students apply to the 4+1 program no earlier than their fourth semester of undergraduate study (second semester of sophomore year), and generally not later than the sixth semester of undergraduate study (second semester of the junior year).
 Applications from students in their final year of undergraduate study will also occasionally be considered.